Skip to main content

 Registration: Support, T-shirt, and Meals

-• There is no registration fee for RFM; however, we ask each participant to raise a minimum of $200 for missions.
+• There is no registration fee for RFM; however, as a fundraiser, we ask each participant/family to try and raise $500 for missions.

 • Breakfast, lunch, snacks, and drinks are provided during the ride.
 All other meal expenses are covered by the riders.